-Wearable Wireless Devices for the Whole Family: Convenience or Caution?
+Wearable Wireless Devices for the Whole Family: Connection and Convenience or Caution?

 While many are rushing out to buy the latest upgrade of fitness trackers and “smart” watches, others are retiring them.
 Providing far more information than just the time, people are finding this technology is distracting, pulling them into a virtually connected world and disconnecting them from the real physical world.
 There are also real health and security concerns with their use.
 While there are no scientific studies specifically on extremity wearable wireless devices and links to cancer or other adverse health effects, this technology does operate with wireless frequencies commonly used with bluetooth, Wi-Fi and 3G and 4G signals, demonstrated to be bioactive.
 Many people in the FitBit Community are reporting dizziness, headaches and nausea when wearing the device.
 There is abundant research confirming that real risks do exists, including an increasingly recognized condition called electrosensitivity, with similar non-specific symptoms with exposure to wireless devices.
 Recent and historic scientific research confirms biologic harm from non-ionizing radiation from wireless devices, especially with long term use, thus precaution is indicated.
 See 2018 NTP Study and the MDSafeTech Scientific Literature section. https://mdsafetech.org